 Have you ever had your little one make things extra difficult for you for the day?
 Maybe you planned to go to the mall or the park, but their tantrums or lack of cooperation made it clear it wasn’t going to work out the way you expected.
 In fact, there are a lot of expectations we have around our kids that don’t quite add up.
-Our mommy blogger gives us her perspective on expectations and kids.
-Check it out.
+Mommy blogger Stephanie Hanrahan gives us her perspective on expectations and kids.

 Her daughter wasn’t screaming or thrashing.
 She wasn’t in the throes of a tantrum.
 She just didn’t want to do a cooking class and no amount of coaxing was going to change that.

 I heard the mother start to explain herself, explain her daughter (as if one mother should ever have to explain to another why a child is acting unfavorably—we should all be well-versed in that).
 She began with, “I don’t understand … she’s usually not like this.
 I know she’d love it if she would try.”

 Yep, I get it, mama.
 I reached out and touched this stranger’s arm and said those exact words, “I get it.”
 She nodded, tried not to release the tears that were forming, and gave a few more unnecessary apologies before leaving.

 It wasn’t the time to spill to this stranger just how much I understood what she was feeling, but I hope some of that transferred through my touch.
 I’m sure her daughter would’ve loved cooking—maybe tomorrow she will—but not today.
 Today wasn’t her day, and somehow as parents we need to be comfortable enough to say that’s OK.

 But I get how horrible it feels to have your child pivot and turn away from your best laid plans.
 We all have dreams for our children—a vision or hope.
 Maybe it’s that she participates in a cooking class, or maybe it’s that she’s an academic with straight A’s and a place on the honor roll.